jboss-fuse/fuse-karaf/quickstarts/camel/camel-salesforce/README.md

         Created cheese Asiago with result success=true and errors=[] Created cheese Blue with result success=true and errors=[] Created cheese Gruyere with result success=true and errors=[]
-4. In a few moments Salesforce should send streaming notifications, which are written to the directory 'work/camel-salesforce/output' in your JBoss Fuse installation.
+4. In a few moments Salesforce should send streaming notifications, which are written to the directory 'work/camel-salesforce/output' in your Red Hat Fuse installation.
 5. Use `log:display` to check out the business logging for these notifications.
         Received created notification for Asiago
         Done writing notification to file Asiago.json